mcoirad/mcoirad.github.io/_posts/2024-09-18-flo-health.markdown

 category: blog
 projects: false
 author: dario
-description: Research article on Flo Health and Data Ethics
+description: "A data ethics analysis of Flo Health, the Facebook SDK, reproductive health privacy, cloud infrastructure, and developer responsibility."
 ---

 *Here is an article originally written for my Medium blog, but posted here as part of my explorations into technology ethics.*